rosasurfer/mt4-mql-framework/bin/README.md

 Options:
    -q       Quite mode.
 ```

+For command line options of the compiler contained in MetaEditor build 600+ see [https://www.metatrader5.com/en/metaeditor/help/beginning/integration_ide#compiler](https://www.metatrader5.com/en/metaeditor/help/beginning/integration_ide#compiler).
 - - -

 ### How to fix the compiler error "cannot open &lt;include-file&gt;"?
-To let the compiler find the framework's include files a symbolic link in `bin/experts` pointing to `mql4/experts/include` must be created.
-At the moment the script cannot reliably create that symlink in all different Windows versions, therefore the user has to create that symlink manually.
-A comfortable way to manage Windows symlinks and junctions is the free [Link Shell Extension](http://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html) by Hermann Schinagl.
+To make the compiler find the framework's include files a junction or symlink `experts/include` pointing to
+`mql4/experts/include` must be created in this directory.
+A comfortable way to manage symlinks and junctions under Windows
+is the free [Link Shell Extension](http://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html) by Hermann Schinagl.